25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Linked_List.md

 ## Circular Linked List

-A Linked List where the address of the last node consists of the address of the first node.
+A Linked List where the address of the last node consists of the address of the first node

 - The last element is linked to the first element.
-This forms a circular loop.
+This forms a circular loop

 ### Traverse CLL